 Accommodation in winter

-Prices at hostels, hotels and Airbnb rentals tend to get a little higher in the run up to the Christmas season, so try to book a long way in advance if you can.
-New to Airbnb?
-You can get a discount here.
+Prices at hostels, hotels and apartment rentals tend to get a little higher in the run up to the Christmas season, so try to book a long way in advance if you can.

-If you fancy visiting in January, February or early March, you may be able to find some great last-minute deals on places to stay.
-Check sites like Booking.com for availability, or start by reading our guide to the city’s best cheap digs.
+But if you fancy visiting in January, February or early March, you may be able to find some great last-minute deals on places to stay.

 This is considered low season, so you should be able to bag a bargain on sites such as Booking.com.
 It’s a great time of year to stay somewhere that might otherwise be out of your budget.

 Or read our guide to the city’s best cheap digs to find a cheap-and-cheerful hostel.